Your WordPress blog has crashed … now what?!

 • You got hacked.

-• The crash is due to a server error.
+• The crash is due to a server error (check how to deal with them)

 • The site crashed because there was too much traffic to it.